DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Refinement (Round 7 - October 2024)

 - File upload notification email tested well
+- Quote: "I don't know what I have to use it for, but that tells me what I need to know."
+[Round 7, October 2024]
 - Clear content and interaction
 - Recommendation: Maintain current clarity in notification emails